jxz12/EcoBuilder/README.md

 smoll:
 add 'please wait while loads' and imperial logo onto splash images

-make text input fields less buggy at registration - try your best to make inputfield work and ask hsi-cheng/dan/samraat to test

 write glossary definitions
 write hint texts for all levels make more clear that you can still add links to blue species (in text)